phanirithvij/central_server/README.tech.md

   - [fate](https://github.com/phanirithvij/fate) has filebrowser embedded
   - [ ] TODO move it to this
   - [ ] `browser` build tag in `fate` for inbuilt filebrowser support not useful when using s3 or other cloud providers
+- create-react-app [issue](https://github.com/facebook/create-react-app/issues/1070) with react-scripts start and [workaround](https://github.com/facebook/create-react-app/issues/1070#issuecomment-721477819) is [cra-build-watch](https://github.com/Nargonath/cra-build-watch)
+  - This has errors in console from `webpackdevserver.js`

 ## Setup